Tales of the Cocktail: Thursday, 7/17/14 – Day 3

 We’ve barely survived Day 3, but with some coffee and maybe a Bloody Mary tomorrow, we’ll be covering Day 4 of Tales of the Cocktail.
 I’m looking forward to Camper English’s talk on “A Better Understanding of Bitter Flavors.”

-We got even more brand swag from Tales and want to share!
+We are getting some amazing swag from Tales & want to share!

 Here’s what you can win: